 Of course, both devices are great for storing and transferring files.
 However, you have to consider your needs before deciding.

 If you looking for transferring files, I prefer a USB flash drive rather than an SD card.
 Since it has a bigger dimension and customization, you won’t easily lose it.
 That way, the USB drive is more likely to long-lasting.
 I have a 2GB USB flash drive from 2008 which over ten years ago and still works fine today.

 In addition, modern Android phones now supported OTG connections for USB drives where you can access the file directly from your mobile phone.

 Meanwhile, the SD card is good for a mobile device storage, such as a camera, smartphone, or MP3 player.
 I have no doubt to invest in a high-quality SD card because it also affects device performance.
 Not only that, most DSLR cameras currently require a high-speed SD card to catch up camera storage demand.
-Also, the SD card can be used as a USB flash drive with a card reader help.
+Also, the SD card can be used as a USB flash drive with a card reader (dongle) help.